How to manage Access/Contact visits in your family

 Things to Consider:

-- Everybody’s health and well-being is important here as Ireland responds to the pandemic in reducing the incidence of Covid19 transmission.
+- Everybody’s health and well-being are important here as Ireland responds to the pandemic in reducing the incidence of Covid19 transmission.

 - Changes are being experienced by everyone across the country and this is unprecedented.